HYBRID DIRECT-ENTRY MIDWIFERY PROGRAM

 Step 4: Outcome

 The CCSM team will deliberate and reach out with a decision.
 If accepted, we will advise you on the next steps to start your midwifery journey with us!
+CCSM reserves the right to accept or deny any student’s enrollment at its sole discretion during the admissions process.

 Start your Midwifery Journey